Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 I am less interested in describing the relationship.

-I am more interested in creating a situation where the relationship can develop naturally.
+I am more interested in creating a situation in which the relationship can develop naturally.

 The goal is not to tell the model who the character is.